tacklesta/Tacklestar-Personal-Website/README.md

 ## Description

-The template is taken as a reference from [author](https://github.com/tbakerx) , so thanks to him.
+The template is taken as a reference from [Tim Baker](https://github.com/tbakerx) , so thanks to him.

 I changed some of the react components and made required modifications and adjustment for the responsiveness of the website.